 As the oldest running service of its kind, our Mailboat run not only delivers the mail and other goods to islanders, it offers landlubbers a glimpse at the realities of island life and the opportunity to adventure along Maine’s rugged coastline.
 And (hint hint) Father’s Day seems like the perfect opportunity to try this adventure on for size.
 Hat tip to our friends over at WJBQ: great minds think alike!

 Here’s the deal.
-The Maquoit II makes two Mailboat runs each day (schedule here).
+The Maquoit II typically makes the Mailboat Run every day (see most updated schedule here).
 Plan to arrive a little early and give yourself time to buy your ticket and watch our amazing crew work their magic, loading cargo, and readying the ninety three ton vessel for take-off.

 Hopefully you’ve packed your sunscreen and your cooler – both will come in handy once you pick your spot on the deck.
 Of course, for those not as eager to face the elements, there is indoor seating.
 Once everyone’s settled, the boat’s captain will welcome you aboard as the crew drops the lines.